 Miranda B. Johnson

 Miranda Johnson is a clinical professor of law and the director of the Education Law and Policy Institute.
-In this role, she works closely with Interim Dean Michael Kaufman to effectuate the Institute’s goals in the areas of curriculum development, research and outreach, and educational advocacy.
-She also teaches experiential learning courses in education law and supervises law students in the representation of parents and students in school discipline and special education cases.
+In this role, she works closely with Dean Michael Kaufman to effectuate the Institute’s goals in the areas of curriculum development, research and outreach, and educational advocacy.
+She teaches the Education Law Practicum and other educational law courses.
+She also supervises law students in the representation of parents and students in school discipline and special education cases.
 She has presented at national conferences and training programs in Illinois on prevention-oriented approaches to reduce the use of exclusionary school discipline practices.
 Her expertise and analysis on education law and policy issues has been featured in various media, including WBEZ, Chicago Tribune, Wall Street Journal, Washington Post and The Hill.

 Before joining Loyola, Miranda worked as a staff attorney at Advocates for Children of New York (AFC), an organization promoting access to quality educational services for New York City school children.
 At AFC, Miranda represented parents of students with disabilities in administrative proceedings to obtain appropriate educational services.
 She also represented parents and students in federal class action lawsuits to remedy systemic legal violations with respect to education in New York City.

 Miranda completed a joint law and policy degree program, obtaining a JD, magna cum laude, from New York University School of Law and a Master in Public Affairs from Princeton’s Woodrow Wilson School of Public and International Affairs.
-At NYU, Miranda received a William and Mary Sterling Scholarship and was part of the Root-Tilden-Kern Scholarship program for public interest students.
+At NYU, Miranda received a William and Mary Sterling Scholarship as part of the Root-Tilden-Kern Scholarship program for public interest students.
 While in law school and graduate school, she worked for a variety of organizations, including Human Rights Watch, UNICEF and the National Economic and Social Rights Initiative (NESRI).
 She also co-led a project for the Kenyan Ministry of Education, Science and Technology and the UNICEF-Kenya Country Office to apply a human rights-based framework to primary education.

 Upon graduation from law school, Miranda completed a federal court clerkship for the Honorable Allyne R. Ross in the Eastern District of New York.